 The next year, it seemed like most of our county was on fire and a lot of the rest of our state.
 Our volunteer forces are not big, but everyone shows up when needed, including the communities around here.
 As the Safety Director set up a community building to receive and distribute goods to the firefighters and people that lost their homes within the county, I volunteered to help.

 It was so heartbreaking.
 Wonderful stories come from these horrific events, however.
 My husband and another truck driver were way out of the area when they heard about the fires.
 Both were firefighters and both rushed to deliver their loads and rush back here.
-As soon as my husband drove into the staging area, the Fire Chief told me that he immediately recognized his silhouette and knew he had a driver to take a water truck where they badly needed it.
+As soon as my husband drove into the staging area without even coming home first, the Fire Chief told me that he immediately recognized his silhouette and knew he had a driver to take a water truck where they badly needed it.
 No one else could drive the truck.
 He was ecstatic when he was telling me.
 I can only imagine the tears when he saw him.
 The fires were so bad that the governor released the lines that held other fire departments from coming to help.
 Those men, along with ours had already been fighting fires for days and still volunteered to come help our little county.
 My turn for tears from a grateful heart.
-I wrote a story about the fires combine 2 different fires.
+I wrote a story about the fires (combining my experiences during 2 different fires.)
 The fire chief read it and had it published in one of their fire magazines.
-You may read it here April 10, 2009-Day 2 of the Wildfires
+You may read it here April 10, 2009-Day 2 of the Wildfires.

 Then came Hurricane Harvey.
 A friend and I arranged a collection site for diapers, clothes, etc. and held an auction to raise money to send to victims.
 We did pretty well, with lots of bottled water and quite a bit of money being donated.
 We took all but the money to a church near Beaumont, then sent the money to a little town on the coast.
 People are so good to help those in need.

 My job with the Representative was filled with Wonder Woman qualities like fighting for justice, peaceful resolutions before conflict, using truth as a weapon and fighting evil, defending and uniting humanity.
 One case, in particular, stands out here.
 A young man was diagnosed with an incurable disease but had one potential option to live a relatively normal life using a drug that was so new and expensive, that it was not really affordable without the help of the State Medicare/Medicaid system.
-The problem there was a wall between his getting it and availability.
-The solution sounded simple, "Get the drug store and insurance companies to sign a contract and the State will support it."
-Getting them to sign a contract was difficult due to the extremely high cost of the drug.
+The problem there, was availability and affordability The solution sounded simple, "Get the drug store and insurance companies to sign a contract and the State will support it."
+Getting them to sign a contract was difficult due to the extremely high cost of the drug, and the State's different departments and private companies are, at times, hard to figure out who, exactly, is responsible.

 After speaking with the drug manufacturer in Japan and in New Jersey, everything finally worked out, although not because of the manufacturer.
 I think they probably would have stepped in, if necessary.
 The contract was signed and the medication cycle began.
 The young man improved over time, but will never be cured.
 It was a long and difficult process, getting everyone on the same page to get this done.
 I was known as the Miracle Worker after that within our little group at work.
 I don't know about that part, but I did get to know the family who are wonderful, deserving people of a little more time with their father and husband.